filippocinfri/astro-nano/src/content/blog/00016-This-Love/index.md

 I am in love.

 I am mourning this sweet melody with my mouth closed while writing.
 The high notes are full of love.
-I wish I was a phenomenal singer.
+I wish I were a phenomenal singer.
 I will definitely be singing to myself all the time.

 The melody sounds all flowy.
 It comes from my heart.
 I wish she could hear it.

-That is where problems begin: me wishing.
-It perfectly sums me up.
-Hidden behind a pseudonym, I am fumbling up my chances of connecting because I may be misunderstood.
+I feel like I'm not doing enough.
+I am fumbling up my chances of connecting because I may be misinterpreted.

 And yet I dance.
-The music gently tickles my dancing limbs.
+The music gently caresses my dancing limbs.
 I'm happily dreaming.
 It costs nothing.
-She can't refuse me a dance in the moonlight.
+My love just accepted dancing with me in the moonlight.
 Everything's perfect, and nothing can go sideways.
-Yet it will remain a dream forever.
+It remains a dream for now.
 The sweetest candy with the consistency of a cloud.

 Is it delicious?
-No, I'm eating nothing.
-The brain is imagining the taste of a shape.
-And I'm hungry.
+My brain is imagining the taste of a shape.
+But I'm eating nothing.

-Why does it feel like so?
+Why does it feel like that?
 Damn it.
-I'm hungry to tell her.
+I'm eager to tell her.
 Yet I fear that expressing my intentions will make her flinch.
-And our paths may start drifting afar.
+And our paths may start drifting apart.

 I express emotions instead of intentions.
 Maybe it works better.
-Perhaps music will reveal my human side.
+Perhaps music will connect the two of us.

+## That Smile

+We were talking, and she was smiling from cheek to cheek.
+That smile is something out of this world.
+She doesn't realize how hypnotic it is.
+She could use her smile to make everyone fall for her like a siren.
+It's beyond seductive.

+She's generous, and I'm impressed by her selflessness.